Discipline Priest Healing Spec, Builds, and Talents — Shadowlands 9.1

 - Earn Conquest Points which can reward gear every week.

 In this section we will rank the PvP talents best for leveling and doing solo / small group PvE content.
-Below is a ranking of both General PvP Talents and Discipline Priest-specific PvP talents.
+Below is a ranking of Discipline Priest-specific PvP talents.
 For more information on what is valuable in a competitive PvP setting instead of open world focused, please take a look at our PvP guide.

-- Searing Light increases the damage of your Smite by 15% and each Smite reduces your Penance cooldown by 1 second.
-This obviously is quite a DPS increase making soloing as Discipline much easier.
+- Blaze of Light increases the damage of your Smite and Penance by 15% while also adding a slow/movespeed increase to Penance.
+This is a decent DPS increase making soloing as Discipline easier.

 - Dark Archangel increases your damage, and the damage of all allies with your Atonement by 15% for 8 seconds.
 This is great for soloing or small group world content.

 Trinity, Dome of Light, Purification, Purified Resolve, Strength of Soul, and Ultimate Radiance have limited on PvE content in terms of increasing your damage in the open world, or healing in a small group setting.

 - 29 Jun.
 2021: Updated for Patch 9.1.

 - 09 Mar.
 2021: Removed outdated reference and updated description for the Level 30 tier.